DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ------|------|------------
 tableRow | [TableRow](#table-row) | Specifies a table row
-children | ReactElement | A React element used to render a table row. style? | Object | Styles that should be applied to the root row element
+children | ReactElement | A React element used to render a table row. style? | Object | Styles that should be applied to the root row element.

 ### <a name="table-data-row-args"></a>TableDataRowArgs